 Another way many people use RSS feeds is by incorporating content into weblogs or "blogs".
 Blogs are web pages comprised of usually short, frequently updated items and web links.
 Blogging as a publishing tool is used for many purposes: traditional journalism, personal journals, group discussions around topic such as business, international trade, workforce and community development, etc.

 Many aggregators are separate, "stand-alone" programs; other services will let you add RSS feeds to a Web page.
 Also, you may subscribe directly to a media publication or a blog.
 RSS/News Aggregators (also called Readers) will download and display RSS feeds for you in your computer.
 A number of free and commercial news aggregators are available for download.

-But if you would like one reliable and comprehensive source of regional, national and international business news, we have made very easy for you by creating our Daily Business News section.
+But if you would like one reliable and comprehensive source of regional, national and international business news, we have made it very easy for you by creating our Daily Business News section.
 Bookmark it today on your desktop computer, laptop or mobile device and start keeping abreast of daily developments and breaking news hassle free.

 * * *